-The Bridge House is only a short 7-minute walk from the Irish Tour Tickets pick-up location, which is great.
-Breakfast didn’t cost any more than £7 and I was able to get a coffee and a delicious breakfast.
+The Bridge House is only a 7-minute walk from the Irish Tour Tickets pick-up location, which is excellent.
+Breakfast didn’t cost more than £7, and I got a coffee and a delicious breakfast.
 After eating, we made our way over to the pick-up location.

 Morning stops on the tour

 This is such a great way to start your 48 hours in Belfast.
 Your whole day will luckily be planned out for you from 8:45 to around 6:45.
-It’s great!
-The day starts at Carnlough Harbour, which was featured in season six of Game of Thrones.
+It’s excellent!
+The day begins at Carnlough Harbour, featured in season six of Game of Thrones.

-Next, there’s a stop at Cushendun Caves, which is my favorite part of the tour.
-This area is absolutely beautiful and is fuel for your camera!
+Next, there’s a stop at Cushendun Caves, which was my favorite part of the tour.
+This area is lovely and is fuel for your camera!